webix-hub/docs/data/api/ui.iframe_onafterload_event.md

 =============

-@short:	fires after HTML page was loaded to the component
+@short:	fires after an HTML page was loaded to the component